prarthana1998/prarthana1998/README.md

 Built with **FastAPI**, focusing on production-ready API design, authentication patterns, and database management.

 **MindVault**
 A minimal and beautiful journaling web app designed to help users capture their thoughts, feelings, and memories in an organised and meaningful way.
+Built with **Next.js**, **JavaScript**

 **ML for Accelerating Drug Discovery**
 A research project using machine learning models to predict pIC50 values of acetylcholinesterase inhibitors, supporting early-stage drug discovery.